SeanMcP/paint-pig/README.md

-# Parrot Paint
+# Paint Pig

-🦜 A painting activity to help young children practice using the keyboard.
+🐷 A painting activity to help young children practice using the keyboard.